Director's Welcome

 The Center for Hellenic Studies at UC San Diego offers a unique way to examine the history, culture and physical remains of over 3,000 years of Greek history.
 The Center is a vibrant modern forum that fosters an intellectual community nationally and internationally, where local and international faculty, researchers, and students can collaborate and study the Hellenic world.
 Our affiliated faculty members and graduate students are housed in the History, Literature, Philosophy, Anthropology, Political Science, and Theater and Dance Departments, we have partnerships with institutions in Greece, Italy, Israel, China, and Canada, and we often host visiting scholars from other countries.
 Our work at the Center embraces history and literature, digital scholarship, and the history of ideas and sciences in the ancient and the modern Greek-speaking world.

-We hope to see you at our events soon.
+I hope to see you at our events soon.